by Matthew Burgess

 MB: So how do we change things?

 EE: I think we need a bigger discussion.
-We need to bring educators to the table and ask them why they aren’t talking about these things.
+We need to bring educators to the table and ask them why they aren’t talking about these things, unless they find them on sites like BabestationCams, which whilst fine if they were adults is not okay for them as children.
 The other day I was talking to a group of people and I said, my biggest dream is to start to have sex education programs for children as young as eight and nine.
 But I’m not talking about sex education where we teach the doom and gloom of sex, where we scare people about sex, where it’s all about protections and diseases and AIDS and contraception.
 No, that’s not what I’m talking about.
 I’m talking about where we teach pleasure, where we say, in a few years you will come into your body, and these are the things you need to know.
 Your body is yours, you get to feel pleasure, it’s amazing, you have agency over it, you need to know how it operates, you need to know what feels good, you need to know when you can say yes and no when you want something or when you don’t want something.
 Women on websites like tube v have pletny of knowledge and agency over their own bodies.
 It is so important.
 When I say that to people they get totally freaked out, but the truth of the matter is that twelve-year-old girls are giving blow jobs to boys in homeroom.
 And they don’t even know why they’re doing it, because nobody has educated them.
 We teach English and geometry.
 Why don’t we teach sex?
 Children have no sense of their sexual rights, they have no sense of what sex is.
 So which is worse?
 Please, tell me.